Around thirty-six days earlier…

 ‘So, no known witnesses as of yet…?’
 Luke said.

 ‘OK…Keep looking,’ Luke said.
-His focus lifted over the roof of the vehicle, up towards the upper floors of the projects towering in the background over the nearby houses.
-His immediate thought was that their perp would no doubt be somewhere in those projects.
+His focus lifted over the roof of the vehicle, towards the upper floors of the projects towering in the background over the nearby houses.
+His immediate thought was their perp would no doubt be somewhere in those projects.